Kyriosity/read-write/README+/pencraft/README+/essays/README+/Tests-Big_Watershed.md

 > "Design tests" must define **what** to develop</ins>.

-These tests and the code behind them must heavily apply doubles (mocks, dummies, stubs) and ugly but fast implementation shortcuts (not to be buried in implementation).
-When procs get fixed contours and stabilize - these doubles are ready tasks for development: test-driven or not.
+These tests and the code behind them must intensively utilize doubles (mocks, dummies, stubs) and ugly but fast implementation shortcuts (possible in most languages).
+When procs get fixed contours and stabilize - these doubles may GRANULATE tasks for development: test-driven or not.

-### Test Driven Development: T⚙️D<sup>eS</sup>
+### Test Driven Development: T⚙️D<sup>eV</sup>

 Use of the test double must be limited to indispensable (stubbing a remote service or unavailable data) and diagnose helpers (as spies).

 ### OVERLAP ?

-There's no room for compromise: implementation-first will result in an abstraction-poor _Code Driven Design_, which quality will degrade with complexity.
+There's no room for compromise: implementation before design will POOR the abstraction-poor !!!_Code Driven Design_!!!, which quality will degrade with complexity.

 WHAT INTERCEPT's DOES NOT OVERLAP.
 WHAT COOPERATES do not DEPENDs